Tuesday, January 17, 2012

 My second appointment, 2 weeks later was more invasive.
 The nurse removed the tape and adhesive from my incisions.
 I did not enjoy this.
 My skin is very sensitive and really holds on to adhesive, so it wasn't very easy to get off...and the idea of anyone touching my owies makes me freak out.
 This was probably the worst part of my whole experience so far.
 In some ways, it set me back a week.
 My wounds are more tender and have started to weep again, so I need to wear pads/bandages in my bra again.
 They are itchy.
 I'm just overall a lot more uncomfortable than I was last week.
 However, on the bright side, I look a lot better.
 All the dried blood is gone and the scars seem to be forming nicely.

 There are a few areas that concern me on my sides where the skin is more wrinkled and not smooth, the skin looks folded.
 The doctor said that is something they can fix later.
-I'm not thrilled about "fixing" anything later, but I've already come this far, so why not?
+I'm not thrilled about "fixing" anything later.
 The nurse said that they had to work within the sterile field and couldn't roll me during surgery to work with detail on my sides.
 I guess that makes sense, but I'd prefer it was just done right the first time.
 She did say that once the swelling goes down, some of the wrinkly areas will smooth out.
 I guess we'll see.

 I have been having trouble sleeping because I'm still very uncomfortable at night.
 I still need to sleep on my back...I hate sleeping on my back.
 The doctor gave me Tylenol 3 to take before bed and that seems to be helping, though I feel a bit hungover in the morning.